 What is there to do here?

-From independent restaurants to late night party hotspots, Brixton has a lot to explore.
+From independent restaurants to late night party hotspots, there is a lot to explore.
 If you live in Brixton you’re bound to know about these gems:

 Brixton has made a name for itself as the major shopping district of the south, popular with locals and visitors.
 Brixton Village is bustling with vintage shops, colourful stalls and artisan food sellers – and you won’t find the usual loud market stall vendors, so you can shop in peace!